rileygramlich/glossa-galore/README.md

 ## Technologies Used:
-The MEN (Mango, Express, Node.js) stack was used to develop this full-stack web application.
+The MEN (MongoDB, Express, Node.js) stack was used to develop this full-stack web application.

-* MongoDB: used to deploy a live cloud server to store data in a database.
+* [MongoDB](https://www.mongodb.com/): used to deploy a live cloud server to store data in a database.
 User model with mongoose referencing for the known and known words (many to many), and mongoose embedding for the posts (one to many).

-* Express: used for handling all of the back-end operations (routing, schema data manipulation, and so on).
+* [Express](https://expressjs.com/): used for handling all of the back-end operations (routing, schema data manipulation, and so on).

-* Node.js: used as the live server environment, to monitor server operations, and view the web-app in a browser when running nodemon.
+* [Node.js](https://nodejs.org/en/): used as the live server environment, to monitor server operations, and view the web-app in a browser when running nodemon.

-* DEEPL API: used as the third party API to make translations in the back-end.
+* [DEEPL API](https://www.deepl.com/en/docs-api): used as the third party API to make translations in the back-end.

-* Google People API: used as a third party API to make Oauthentication with Google possible and bring in Google user data.
+* [Google People API](https://console.cloud.google.com/): used as a third party API to make Oauthentication with Google possible and bring in Google user data.

 * Javascript: used constantly throughout the application to write functions and manipulate the data accordingly.